Skip to main content

 • Artists’ Statement (250 words or less).
 Your statement should directly address the conceptual concerns behind your work, and how those concerns have driven the making process.

-• Statement of intent Upload a PDF file under 10MB.
+• Statement of intent.
+Upload a PDF file under 10MB.
 In this document, please address why you specifically selected BYU’s MFA Studio Art program for furthering your education; which department of art faculty you would like to work with, and why you have selected these specific faculty members (we understand that this may change after admission); and please outline how you hope to develop and evolve as an artist through the Art MFA program at BYU.

 • Portfolio of 20 images, or their equivalent (see calculations below) The portfolio should feature 1– 4 focused and cohesive bodies of independent work with strong execution and conceptual grounding.
 Do not include coursework or any work that infringes on the intellectual property rights of other artists.
+Any use of AI should be acknowledged in accompanying text indicating which works feature AI and the extent to which it was used.

 • Images (up to 5MB each), Video (up to 250MB each), Audio (up to 30MB each), PDFs (up to 10MB each) and Models (Sketchfab).
 You may also link to media from YouTube, Vimeo and SoundCloud.